balazsletai/sample-journal-editor-config-contributor/README.md

      `modules/sample-journal-editor-config-contributor/src/main/java/com/example/SampleJournalEditorConfigContributor.java`
    - Choose the configuration key appropriate for your Liferay version and comment out the other:
      ```java
-     "editor.config.key=translateEditor" // Use this for version X
+     "editor.config.key=translateEditor" // Use this for version 7.3
-     "editor.config.key=defaultTranslateEditor" // Use this for version Y
+     "editor.config.key=defaultTranslateEditor" // Use this for version 7.4+
      ```
    - Save your changes.